MakeshVineeth/solid_color_fills/README.md

-# solid_color_fills
+# Solid Color Fills

-A Wallpaper that lets you set any solid color as wallpaper.
+A Wallpaper App that lets you set any color as your Homescren or Lockscreen Wallpaper.